edgedb/nextjs-edgedb-auth-template/README.md

 ### Modify the UI callback

-In the `app/auth/[...auth].tsx` file, you can find the post creation flow.
+In the `app/auth/[...auth]/route.ts` file, you can find the user creation flow.
 You can modify this flow to include additional steps.
 For example, you can send a custom email to the new user or store additional data in the database.

 ## 👀 Quick look at the EdgeDB schema